Denis1gn/portfolio/README.md

 <p>- Three statements financial model<p>

 ## Researches and presentations folder includes:
-<p>- Master's thesis which covers unprofitable unicorn companies growth and influence of hype on their stocks performance.
+<p>- Master's thesis which covers unprofitable unicorn companies growth and influence of hype on their stocks performance after IPO.
 With usage of event study, multiple linear regression and statistical tests(brief explanation in English in README, presentation + text in Russian, data)<p>

 ## SQL & Python folder includes:
 <p>- Cohort analysis of unit economy metrics (with statistical tests) based on Yandex Practicum SQL dump<p>